dbos-inc/dbos-docs/docs/python/programming-guide.md

 ## 3. Optimizing Database Operations

 For workflow steps that access the database, like `insert_greeting` in the example, DBOS provides powerful optimizations.
-To see this in action, replace your `insert_greeting` with the following:
+To see this in action, replace the `insert_greeting` function in `greeting_guestbook/main.py` with the following:

 ```python showLineNumbers
 @DBOS.transaction()